fabiomattei/rubygtkfun/_posts/2020-06-16-entry-input.md

 end
 {% endhighlight %}

 We said in the first post that gtk3 programming is all about connecting events to functions or methods.
-The two lines of code you see above are there to intercept the event **key-release-event** to the function named **on_key_release** and defined at the very start of the code.
+The two lines of code you see above are there to intercept the event **key-release-event** and call the function named **on_key_release** and defined at the very start of the code.

 This function just write (puts) the text contained in the widget, an entry in this case, that sent the signal.